j19sch/j19sch.github.io/my-projects/index.md

 <div markdown="1">

-## TestCraftCamp
+## FroGS conf
-With some other fine people I organise an annual testing unconference in the Netherlands: [TestCraftCamp](https://testcraftcamp.nl/).
+With some other fine people I organise the Friends of Good Software ([FroGS](https://frogsconf.nl/)) conference.
+It's an open space conference focusing on quality and software.
+And it's the successor of [TestCraftCamp](https://testcraftcamp.nl/).

 <div style='margin-bottom: 1.8rem' markdown="1"></div>